susanev/uw-hcde-creative-computing/class-reflection.md

 _[Due Saturday, 03/18, at 9pm](https://canvas.uw.edu/courses/1099807/assignments/3624554)_

 ## Specification
 Your task is to produce a reflection that address the points below.
-You may use any media source to create your reflection, you might make a video, write a song, write a program, write an essay, or something else you decide.
+You may use any media source to create your reflection, you might make a video, write a poem or a song, write a program, draw a comic, write an essay, or something else you decide.
 You can use any medium you desire.
 Note: If you decide to write an essay, I am expecting about a page, single spaced.

 Items to address (feel free to write about other things, or expand on these items):
 * What was the best thing you learned?